fsainas/contracts-verification-benchmark/algoml/README.md

 # Escrow

+## Bug or vulnerabilities found thanks to SMTChecker
+- Fee greater than deposit (underflow warning)

 ## feeRate bug
 In the original algoml contract there is probably a bug where the fee for the escrow can be more than the deposit.